-The Southwest Virginia Alliance for Manufacturing hosted its annual Manufacturers’ Awards Banquet in connection with National Manufacturing Day on Thursday, October 14th.
+The Southwest Virginia Alliance for Manufacturing hosted its annual Manufacturers’ Awards Banquet in celebration of National Manufacturing Day on Thursday, October 6th.
 Business and community leaders from across Southwest Virginia gathered at the Southwest Virginia Higher Education Center to celebrate manufacturing and its achievements over the past year.

-The focal point of the dinner was the awards ceremony, during which SVAM presented awards in seven categories – each category chosen to showcase to the community the impactful ways manufacturers benefit Southwest Virginia.
-This is in pursuit of SVAM’s goal to change the perception of manufacturing and increase the number of individuals pursuing careers in manufacturing.
+The focal point of the dinner was the awards ceremony.
+SVAM presents these awards is in pursuit of its goal to change the perception of manufacturing and increase the number of individuals pursuing careers in manufacturing.
+At this year’s Banquet, SVAM presented awards in six categories – each category chosen to showcase to the community the impactful ways manufacturers benefit Southwest Virginia.

 Continue reading for information about each of this year’s award winners.